syncfusion-content/xamarin.android-docs/xamarin-android/SfBusyIndicator/Make-Busy-Animation-Idle.md

 ---
 layout: post
-title: IsBusy support in Syncfusion® BusyIndicator control for Xamarin.Android
+title: IsBusy support in Syncfusion® BusyIndicator for Xamarin.Android
-description: Learn how to enable and disable animation in BusyIndicator
+description: Learn how to enable and disable animation in BusyIndicator control to manage loading states effectively
-platform: Xamarin.Android
+platform: xamarin.android
 control: SfBusyIndicator
 documentation: ug
 ---